stew675/standup5x5/README.md

 including loading the 4MB words-alpha.txt file, solving, and writing the results out.
 Even using just a single thread takes under 6ms.

-Where Landon's approach uses the 5 most frequently occurring characters to create subsets from, the hybrid solution only uses 2, and it is still slightly slower than Landon's solution for a single thread scenario for non-AVX mode.
+Where Landon's approach uses the 6 most frequently occurring characters to create subsets from, the hybrid solution only uses 2, and it is still slightly slower than Landon's solution for a single thread scenario for non-AVX mode.

+Update:  The `master` branch has 3rd tier code now

+The `multi-tier-experiment` branch utilises 6 tiers, but for high thread numbers it is slower than 3-tier due to setup overhead.
+This is also true for 4 and 5 tiers.

 ### To Do

-Add a 3rd or even 4th tier to the hybrid solution (currently in development).
+Work on parallelising the tier setup code

 ### Conclusion